outerim/seussical-oak-hills-208/index.md

 -----------

 ## Welcome!
 Parents- It is time for this years Lion King Jr.!
 We are so excited about this show.
 Please remember to check the website and calendar weekly.
 We will keep everything updated as best we can with dates, times, and where your student will need to be for their rehearsals.
 Students have been assigned to either the Timon or Pumbaa Cast and a color coded ensemble.
 Your student(s) will either be in the Blue, Red, Orange or Green ensembles.
 We will specify which ensemble is needed when and where.
-We are also including the songs that each ensemble will be singing.
+Below you will find audio players for all leads and ensemble songs.
+Please have your students practice with the vocals on as they learn them.
+Once they know the songs choose no vocals and continue to practice.
+The more they can practice at home the better off the group is as a whole.
+Thank you for your support!

 ## Lion King Cast Form
 [Cast Form PDF](/files/Lion King Cast Form.pdf)